clarkfitzg/phd_research/futures/futures.md

     x + 1
 }

-# Both blocks of code can execute at the same time.
+# In theory, the first 2 blocks of code can execute at the same time.

 a1 %<-% slow_add(1)
 b1 %<-% slow_add(a1)